awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/implementing-client-side-encryption.md

    You can create and encrypt your data key in one the following ways:
    + Create a data key using AWS Key Management Service \(AWS KMS\) by calling KMS [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)\.
 For the `KeyId` parameter, specify the Amazon Resource Name \(ARN\) of the CMK that you created in the first step of this procedure\.
 This operation returns a plaintext copy of the data key and a copy that is encrypted under the CMK\.
-   + Use an encryption library, such as [OpenSSL](https://www.openssl.org/), to create an [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) \(AES\) key\.
+   + Use an encryption library, such as [OpenSSL](https://www.openssl.org/), to create an [Advanced encryption standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) \(AES\) key\.
 Then, encrypt the key by calling AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html)\.
 Include the CMK that you created in the first step of this procedure as the `KeyId` when you make this call\.

      For more information about creating an AES key using OpenSSL, see the [OpenSSL documentation](https://www.openssl.org/docs/)\.

-   For more information, see [data keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) in the [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) topic of the *AWS Key Management Service Developer Guide*\.
+   For more information, see [data keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) in the [AWS Key Management Service concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) topic of the *AWS Key Management Service Developer Guide*\.

 1. Use the plaintext data key that you created in the preceding step to encrypt your content as follows:
    + Use one of the following AES encryption modes: CTR, CBC, or GCM\.